tobiasschmidt89/tobiasschmidt89/README.md

 ![Deno](https://img.shields.io/badge/Deno-Learning-white)

 Hi, I’m Tobi, a hands-on digitalisation expert in Munich—an engineer at heart with a business value-driven mindset.
-Currently I work at [Plan.Net Connect](https://www.plan-net.com/en.html) to help companies deliver reliable, personalised and profitable digital experiences to their customers.
+I currently work at the intersection of online marketing, business intelligence and marketing automation to enable companies to deliver dependable, personalised and profitable digital experiences to their customers.
 You can learn more about me on [my personal blog](https://tobiasschmidt.me/).

 <!---